StableUnit/MonteCarloSimulation/README.md

 The first of these series, the bitcoin price, is required in this simulation because it is being held by the contract reserve --used as the method of exchange.
-It's price with respect to the pegged, i.e the BTC/USD, must be derived using oracles to determine the bid and ask prices offered by the contract.
+Its price with respect to the peg, i.e the BTC/USD, must be derived using oracles to determine the bid and ask prices offered by the contract.